How to change drives in MS-DOS and Windows command line

 The device is not ready.

-For example, the above error will be received if you switch the floppy disk drive with no diskette in the drive or a CD-ROM or DVD drive with no disc in the drive or a disc that cannot be read.
+For example, the error above will be received if you switch the drive with no floppy disk or CD inside.

 Tip: If you just want to list the files on an alternate drive you can also type dir followed by the drive letter.
 For example, "dir a:" will list the files on the floppy drive but will not switch your prompt to the floppy drive.